logo

 Experiences of discrimination are associated with adverse health outcomes, including obesity.
-This study investigated the impact of discrimination exposure on brain reactivity to food images and associated dysregulations in the brain–gut–microbiome system using multi-omics analyses of neuroimaging and fecal metabolites.
-Results show that discrimination is associated with increased food-cue reactivity in frontal–striatal regions (reward, motivation, executive control); altered glutamate-pathway metabolites (oxidative stress and inflammation); and preference for unhealthy foods.
-Associations between discrimination-related brain and gut signatures were skewed towards unhealthy sweet foods after adjusting for confounders.
-Discrimination may contribute to enhanced food-cue reactivity and brain–gut–microbiome disruptions, promoting unhealthy eating and increasing obesity risk.
+However, the mechanisms by which discrimination leads to obesity remain unclear.
+Utilizing multi-omics analyses of neuroimaging and fecal metabolites, we investigated the impact of discrimination exposure on brain reactivity to food images and associated dysregulations in the brain–gut–microbiome system.
+We show that discrimination is associated with increased food-cue reactivity in frontal–striatal regions involved in reward, motivation and executive control; altered glutamate-pathway metabolites involved in oxidative stress and inflammation as well as preference for unhealthy foods.
+Associations between discrimination-related brain and gut signatures were skewed towards unhealthy sweet foods after adjusting for age, diet, body mass index, race and socioeconomic status.
+Discrimination, as a stressor, may contribute to enhanced food-cue reactivity and brain–gut–microbiome disruptions that can promote unhealthy eating behaviors, leading to increased risk for obesity.
+Treatments that normalize these alterations may benefit individuals who experience discrimination-related stress.

 Publisher